kontera-technologies/graphite-api/README.md

 ## Bugs

-If you find a bug, feel free to report it @ our {issues tracker}[https://github.com/kontera-technologies/graphite-api/issues] on github.
+If you find a bug, feel free to report it @ our [issues tracker](https://github.com/kontera-technologies/graphite-api/issues) on github.

 ## License